I’m sitting here at my practice studio and I began wondering, what is the best age to start drum lessons?

-If earplugs don’t seem like the best solution, try earmuffs or Vic Firth drumming headphones.
+If earplugs don’t seem like the best solution, the next bet is either earmuffs or drum isolation headphones.
 Your child can also play along to their favorite music via CD player, or any device that has a 3.5mm audio out, like an iPhone.

 If you want your child to practice in silence, consider purchasing them a drum practice pad.
 Practice pads are essential tools for all drummers and enable your child to practice exercises at any time of day or night.

 And if noise is seriously a problem where you live (and just for your own sanity), you may want to consider checking out an electronic drum set instead.
 They are far quieter and offer many additional features for learning and practicing that an acoustic drum set wouldn’t otherwise offer.

 Incentivize their practicing with a reward system